Bristol-Braille/canute-ui/README.md

 ```
 usage: canute_ui [-h] [--pi-buttons] [--debug] [--text] [--tty TTY]
-               [--delay DELAY] [--disable-emulator] [--both]
+                 [--delay DELAY] [--real] [--both] [--fuzz FUZZ_DURATION]
+                 [--dummy]

 Canute UI

 optional arguments:
   -h, --help            show this help message and exit
   --pi-buttons          use evdev to process button presses more
-                      directly(recommended for embedded usage on the Raspberry
+                        directly(recommended for embedded usage on the
-                      Pi)
+                        Raspberry Pi)
   --debug               debugging content
   --text                show text instead of braille
   --tty TTY             serial port for the display and button board
   --delay DELAY         simulate mechanical delay in milliseconds in the
                         emulator
-  --disable-emulator  do not run the graphical emulator, run with real
+  --real                do not run the graphical emulator, run with real
                         hardware
-  --both              run both the emulator and the real hardware at the same
+  --both                run both the emulator and the real hardware at the
-                      time
+                        same time
+  --fuzz FUZZ_DURATION  run with dummy display (emulated but without any
+                        graphics) and press random buttons for duration (in
+                        seconds), for debugging
+  --dummy               run with the dummy display but without fuzz testing
+                        button presses, for debugging
 ```

 ## Getting started